How & Why to Teach English in Japan in 2026

 Despite a considerable demand for English teachers, there is a shortage of high-quality English tutors in Japan.

-This means English teachers are in high demand in Japan’s major cities.
-But, ESL teachers are often in short supply.
+This means English teachers are in high demand in Japan’s major cities, but ESL teachers are often in short supply.

 3. The chance to make and save good money